berndab/neural_network/README.md

 ### Feature Bucketing

-The model performed best when using a low bucketing threshold for the features APPLICATION_TYPE and CLASSIFICATION which bucket catigories that only had row counts less thatn 10.
-Using larger threshold variable to bucket catigorical values with row counts above 100 significantly reduced the model’s accuracy.
+The model performed best when using a low bucketing threshold for the features APPLICATION_TYPE and CLASSIFICATION which bucket categories that had row counts less than or equal to 10.
+Using larger threshold values to bucket categorical values significantly reduced the model’s accuracy.

 ### ASK_AMOUNT Feature Outlier Filtering